Java Foundation Classes (JFC)

 Accessibility API

-The Accessibility API is a set of interfaces and classes that make it easier for developers to create applications that are accessible to users with disabilities.
+Java Accessibility is a set of interfaces and classes that make it easier for developers to create applications that are accessible to users with disabilities.
 The Accessibility API is part of the JFC and is used in conjunction with AWT and Swing to create accessible user interfaces.

 The Accessibility API includes features for providing alternative text descriptions for images, for navigating through an application using the keyboard, and for providing feedback to assistive technologies like screen readers and Braille displays.